thinkbigthings/seebie/server/README.md

 integration tests require a running database. the database server is a vagrant vm (for more information visit http://vagrantup.com)

+Can save the current state of the database with scripts/save.sh Conversely, you can load the database.sql file into the database with scripts/load.sh

 launch vagrant with "vagrant up" from the vagrant folder stop it with "vagrant halt" from the vagrant folder